katanaml/text-completion/README.md

+# Katana ML Text Completion

+## Description

-# Katana ML Text Completion with Hugging Face DistilBERT and TensorFlow.js
+Runs with with Hugging Face DistilBERT and TensorFlow.js on Node.js

 - distilbert-model - converter from Hugging Face model format to TensorFlow SavedModel